Skip to content

 How We Test and Score Calorie Tracking Apps

 The goal is straightforward: give people the most accurate, up-to-date picture of which apps actually work and which fall short — measured against real data, not marketing copy.
+If you're new to calorie counting and want to understand the fundamentals before choosing an app, how-to-track-calories.com offers a beginner's guide covering everything from TDEE calculation to building a daily tracking habit.

 Our Testing Protocol